-A brief timeline of events in LGBTQ+ history across South Dakota
+A brief timeline of events in 2SLGBTQ+ history across South Dakota

 1990s: Free Americans Creating Equal Status (FACES) Era